BryanSchuetz/dai/_projects/liberia-accountability-and-voice-initiative-lavi.md

 - Liberia
 solutions:
 - Governance
+- Fragile States
+- Security and Justice
+- Peace-Building and Political Transition
+- Stabilization
 layout: project
 summary: 'LAVI will implement activities that strengthen advocacy and coalitions pressing for public sector reform and improving the citizen-state relationship.
 We will work